 We always complain about our Adelaide Winters, but in reality, they are not that bad.
 Average temperatures drop to between 8 – 16°C, with frosts common in the Hills region.
-Adelaide is also the driest of all the Australian capitals.
+Adelaide is also the driest of all the Australian capitals, although it may not feel that way sometimes!

 For an established garden, Winter is a time for ongoing maintenance and preventative chores.
 However, there is plenty to do in other areas, such as new garden beds and vegetable patches.
 It can also be a great time to embark on a new project or two – something that you will reap the benefits of once the warmer Spring weather comes along.